crux/crux.github.io/_posts/2026-03-14-hostnamr-is-back.md

 you go](https://sebrink.de/hostnamr).
 And if you want to read the original launch post from back then, [that's still here too](/please-give-a-warm-welcome-to-hostnamr/).

+Oh, and one more thing though: I took out google analytics...

 have fun